LOADING...

 An ongoing independent research project that uses a variational autoencoder to generate percussive audio from hand gestures.
 The model builds upon RAVE, a state-of-the-art neural audio synthesis architecture, and trains on high-frame-rate recordings of conga drum performances (played by my dad) to capture fine hand movements.
 The goal is to make it possible to play any percussive instrument using only hand gestures and a camera.

-In collaboration with researchers at the MIT Department of Mechanical Engineering and Media Lab, I develop a Stable Diffusion-based pipeline (inspired by Riffusion) for spectrogram inpainting.
-The system reconstructs masked audio regions to enhance hydrogel air-water extraction by amplifying specific frequency bands.
-I am currently experimenting with CLIP soft tokens to improve generative guidance and musical coherence.
+In collaboration with researchers at the MIT Department of Mechanical Engineering and Media Lab, I developed a Stable Diffusion-based pipeline (inspired by Riffusion) for Mel-spectrogram inpainting.
+The model reconstructs masked audio regions, keeping optimal frequencies intact.
+I am currently experimenting with CLIP soft tokens to directly generate improved hydrogel music without inpainting and an audio equalizer I designed based on band performance correlations and SHAP analysis.

-In collaboration with researchers at the MIT Department of Mechanical Engineering and Media Lab, I develop a Stable Diffusion-based pipeline (inspired by Riffusion) for spectrogram inpainting.
-The system reconstructs masked audio regions to enhance hydrogel air-water extraction by amplifying specific frequency bands.
-I am currently experimenting with CLIP soft tokens to improve generative guidance and musical coherence.
+In collaboration with researchers at the MIT Department of Mechanical Engineering and Media Lab, I developed a Stable Diffusion-based pipeline (inspired by Riffusion) for Mel-spectrogram inpainting.
+The model reconstructs masked audio regions, keeping optimal frequencies intact.
+I am currently experimenting with CLIP soft tokens to directly generate improved hydrogel music without inpainting and an audio equalizer I designed based on band performance correlations and SHAP analysis.

 SwimSense: Computational Sensing for Swimming Analysis (in-progress)

-As a music producer, I searched for ways to design the right timbre and texture.
-That curiosity led me to research Generative Adversarial Networks for timbre synthesis in my undergraduate honors thesis at UMass Amherst.
-With limited resources, I built a multiclass classification model for instrument identification as a foundation for future GAN-based synthesis.
+As a recreational music producer, I've tried to find "my sound" from the beginning.
+That mission led me to research Generative Adversarial Networks for timbre/sound synthesis in my undergraduate honors thesis at UMass Amherst.
+With limited time, I built a multiclass classification model for instrument identification as a foundation for future GAN-based synthesis.
 The long-term vision was to generate novel sounds directly from text descriptions like “soothing piano with warm overtones.”
+I never got to build the GAN, but I learned a lot about deep learning, audio processing, and the challenges of generative models.

 Honors Thesis

-As a music producer, I searched for ways to design the right timbre and texture.
-That curiosity led me to research Generative Adversarial Networks for timbre synthesis in my undergraduate honors thesis at UMass Amherst.
-With limited resources, I built a multiclass classification model for instrument identification as a foundation for future GAN-based synthesis.
+As a recreational music producer, I've tried to find "my sound" from the beginning.
+That mission led me to research Generative Adversarial Networks for timbre/sound synthesis in my undergraduate honors thesis at UMass Amherst.
+With limited time, I built a multiclass classification model for instrument identification as a foundation for future GAN-based synthesis.
 The long-term vision was to generate novel sounds directly from text descriptions like “soothing piano with warm overtones.”
+I never got to build the GAN, but I learned a lot about deep learning, audio processing, and the challenges of generative models.

 PROJECTS

-I designed a local Ollama-based personal assistant that summarized and read New York Times articles using real-time TTS.
-The system refreshed its dataset daily and answered both current and historical questions—stored and processed locally for privacy.
+I designed a local Ollama-based personal assistant that summarized New York Times articles using real-time Text-to-Speech.
+The system refreshed its dataset daily from a live RSS feed and answered both current and historical questions stored and vectorized locally.

 NYT Large Language Model (LLM)

-I designed a local Ollama-based personal assistant that summarized and read New York Times articles using real-time TTS.
-The system refreshed its dataset daily and answered both current and historical questions—stored and processed locally for privacy.
+I designed a local Ollama-based personal assistant that summarized New York Times articles using real-time Text-to-Speech.
+The system refreshed its dataset daily from a live RSS feed and answered both current and historical questions stored and vectorized locally.

-Originally meant to help me “clean my room remotely,” this three-wheel robot evolved into a PS4-controlled rover with a camera, ultrasonic sensor, and claw arm.
-Built with Raspberry Pi and OpenCV, it detected and grabbed objects autonomously or via controller.
+Originally meant to help me clean my room remotely, this three-wheel robot evolved into a PS4-controlled rover with a camera, ultrasonic sensor, and claw arm.
+Built with Raspberry Pi and OpenCV, it detected and grabbed 3d-printed green cubes autonomously or via controller.
+(Unfortunately, it never quite mastered room cleaning).

 Raspberry Pi Robot

-Originally meant to help me “clean my room remotely,” this three-wheel robot evolved into a PS4-controlled rover with a camera, ultrasonic sensor, and claw arm.
-Built with Raspberry Pi and OpenCV, it detected and grabbed objects autonomously or via controller.
+Originally meant to help me clean my room remotely, this three-wheel robot evolved into a PS4-controlled rover with a camera, ultrasonic sensor, and claw arm.
+Built with Raspberry Pi and OpenCV, it detected and grabbed 3d-printed green cubes autonomously or via controller.
+(Unfortunately, it never quite mastered room cleaning).

-I designed a custom ESP32-based environmental controller for mushroom cultivation.
+I designed a custom ESP32-based environmental controller for mushroom cultivation (the legal kind).
 Built on a custom KiCAD PCB, it controlled humidity, UV lighting, PC fans, and a Peltier element for heating/cooling.
 It also included an OLED interface and internet connectivity for monitoring.

 Mushroom Environment Controller

-I designed a custom ESP32-based environmental controller for mushroom cultivation.
+I designed a custom ESP32-based environmental controller for mushroom cultivation (the legal kind).
 Built on a custom KiCAD PCB, it controlled humidity, UV lighting, PC fans, and a Peltier element for heating/cooling.
 It also included an OLED interface and internet connectivity for monitoring.

 I built a quadcopter powered by a Raspberry Pi with an onboard camera, GPS, and Bluetooth/WiFi control.
 The project explored PID flight control and quadcopter dynamics—the Raspberry Pi wasn't ideal for flight control, but the lessons were invaluable.